-If a freezing order has been made against you, it is likely that you will find out about it within days of it being made.
+If a freezing injunction has been made against you, it is likely that you will find out about it within days of it being made.
 Indeed, your bank may confirm this to you.
 If this does not happen this may be because your bank account has been frozen for a different reason.
 It is possible for a bank account to be frozen in circumstances where a court has not made any order.
-The most common reason for this is that the bank has made a suspicious activity report to the National Crime Agency and has placed an embargo on your account (see our blog here).
+The most common reason for this is that the bank has made a suspicious activity report to the National Crime Agency (NCA) and has placed an embargo on your account (see our blog here).

 There are also other types of court orders that may place restrictions on funds or assets, such as restraint orders, account freezing orders, property freezing orders and charging orders.
 Whilst some have similarities with freezing orders, the procedure is different.
-Again, it is normally prudent to instruct solicitors as soon as you become aware of them.
+Again, it is normally sensible to instruct solicitors as soon as you become aware of them.

 Contact us to request a consultation